tropicalwave/autojenkins/README.md

 ## Introduction

-This is a test project to get used to the mechanisms of an automated Jenkins installation using Podman, Gitea, LDAP and Keycloak.
+This is a test project to get used to the mechanisms of Jenkins, Gitea, LDAP and Keycloak using Podman.

 ## Quickstart